 Housestaff do rotations in hospital medicine, including intensive care, at Rochester General Hospital.
-Hospital-based teams are made up of one upper level house officer (R2 or R3), one or two R1s, plus one or two medical students from the University of Rochester.
-Call is approximately every fourth night.
-However, there are "night float" teams that admit patients and provide cross-coverage, so there is no overnight in-house call for inpatient teams.
+Hospital-based teams are made up of one upper level house officer (R2 or R3), and one R1.
+Your team is often joined by one or two medical students from the University of Rochester or other medical schools.
+Long call is approximately once every 5 days when you stay until 8 pm to sign out to the night float.
+Weekend call is once/twice every month on floors "Night float" teams admit patients and provide cross-coverage, so there is no overnight in-house call for inpatient teams.
 Housestaff on all inpatient teams leave after they have completed their clinical and educational responsibilities for the day.
-The average work week is 80 hours.
+The average work week is 65-70 hours.

 Intensive care medicine

 Your intensive care experience will be at Rochester General Hospital.
 Residents work in a combined Medical and Coronary Care Unit, under the supervision of faculty in cardiology, pulmonary- critical care medicine.
 Formal teaching rounds are held five days per week.
 Residents overwhelmingly vote this as their favorite rotation year after year.

 The majority of your exposure to focused subspecialty medicine will occur during elective rotations.
 Two types of electives are offered:

 Special interdisciplinary electives (SIEs).
 SIEs are electives in areas not considered part of traditional internal medicine but which are vitally important for practice of general internal medicine in any setting.
 The program offers electives in, , Ophthalmology, Dermatology, Palliative care and Radiology.
 Other SIEs can be arranged as desired.